erutan/sierra-conditions/content/conditions/trips.md

 For the PCT there's a number of vloggers that post updates to Instagram & Youtube, so searching on those platforms to check for passes early season can work out as well.

+## Ranger Stations

+Backcountry rangers file reports of trails they've been on and also get beta from hikers that have reported back after a trip.
+Calling a wilderness center and getting beta can be very useful.

+Yosemite updates their [Wilderness Conditions](https://www.nps.gov/yose/planyourvisit/wildcond.htm) page with information gathered from backcountry rangers on a somewhat regular basis.
+SEKI has a similar [Trail Conditions](https://www.nps.gov/seki/planyourvisit/trailcond.htm) page.

+Note: Rangers tend to err slightly on the side of caution when describing how dangerous conditions are... it's a hassle for them when people are lost / injured / die, so don't hold it against them!
+The more touristy / popular an area is, the more information will tend to be padded.

 ## Climbing resources

 Another good source for XC trip reporting is  [climber.org's reports section](https://www.climber.org/reports/).
 The interface is a bit dated, and there's often more technical XC beta included in trip reports than backpackers will find useful, but a lot of interesting terrain is on the way to a peak somewhere.